josephhughes/graphMSA/README.md

 ```
 pip install neo4j biopython
 ```
-5. Configure your neo4j connection and ensure your database is running and accessible
+3. Configure your neo4j connection and ensure your database is running and accessible
-6. IMPORTANT Update the AUTH tuple in all python scripts to match your actual neo4j username and password
+4.	**IMPORTANT** Update the AUTH tuple in all python scripts to match your actual neo4j username and password

 ## Database Management
-Managing your neo4j database correctly is crucial, especially when switching between graph models or re-importing data.
+Managing your neo4j database correctly is essential, especially when switching between graph models or re-importing data.

 ### Clearing the Database
 1. Open neo4j browser
-2. Run the following cypher query
+2. Run the following cypher query:
 ```
 MATCH (n) DETACH DELETE n;
 ```

 ### Creating Constraints

-For optimal performance, ensure the following constraints are created by running them in the Neo4j Browser before running the script in python:
+For optimal performance, ensure the following constraints are created by running them in the neo4j Browser before running the scripts in python:
 ```
 CREATE CONSTRAINT IF NOT EXISTS FOR (s:Sample) REQUIRE s.name IS UNIQUE;
 CREATE CONSTRAINT IF NOT EXISTS FOR (n:Nucleotide) REQUIRE (n.pos, n.base) IS UNIQUE;
 ```

-# Scripts Overview
+## Scripts Overview

 ### check_differences.cypher
 CYPHER code to quickly identify where individual sequences differ from a designated reference sequence.
 This query allows you to pinpoint the exact positions and base changes where a sample sequence deviates from the reference.